mk-mccann/dotfiles/README.md

 # dotfiles

-Dotfiles for installing software my preferences for new installations of Ubuntu 20.04 Focal Fossa.
+Dotfiles for installing software and my preferences for new installations of Ubuntu 20.04 Focal Fossa.